Google

 lighting, and battery chargers used by the author.
 The $80.00 yellow BayGen windup radio in the back of the center photo is now a bad joke compared to the flashlight I sell at the link below!

 Running a generator for electric lighting can work for a short power outage, but is a gross waste of precious fuel for any prolonged use.
-For nonelectric lighting we must return to advanced 19thCentury technology - kerosene lamps.
+For nonelectric reading light we must return to advanced 19thCentury technology - kerosene lamps.

 The best possible pressure lantern is the Petromax , followed closely by its clone, the Butterfly 828R (right, above).
 Either of these units are so well made and versatile as to make the Coleman appear to be a toy (Coleman single mantle left above, double mantle in the center).
 And the Petromax has been perking along virtually unchanged for over 80 years, providing reliable lighting in the bush under extremely adverse conditions.
 They burn just about anything that could reasonably be called a fuel - kerosene, diesel, gasoline, corn oil, alcohol, etc, although for indoor use only kerosene should be used.
 I highly recommend the Petromax or its "Butterfly" clone, providing one follows the Petromax operating instructions and the Owner's Manual very carefully.
 In the event of hostilities or dangerous conditions, however, it is would be wise to keep the Petromax out of use for a time, as they produce sufficient light to act as a beacon to have - nots.
 Why advertise?